murugapl/manage-vaccinations-in-schools-guidance/app/guide/paper-forms.md

 4. You can then print the form off and send it to the parent who requested it.

 ![Screenshot of a session overview page.](/assets/images/session.png)

+## Entering a consent response from a paper form

 Once the parent returns the form, you can enter the information given using the Get consent flow.